EU Commission hearings approach conclusion

 COMMISSIONER, CLIMATE ACTION & ENERGY, MIGUEL ARIAS CANETE

 Spain, centre-right, 64.
-Left and greens quizzed him hard on family ties to oil industry that they said were a conflict of interest in climate change and energy portfolio.
-Centre-left eventually backed him, to fury of Greens, after Timmermans was given a watching brief over "sustainable development".
+Left and greens quizzed him hard on family ties to oil industry that they said were a conflict of interest in combined climate change and energy portfolio.
+Asked to review his declaration of interests, legal affairs committee found no grounds to object on Monday.
+That may help him secure approval from original committee despite vocal Green opposition.

 COMMISSIONER, INTERNATIONAL DEVELOPMENT, NEVEN MIMICA